-Ophthalmologists who achieve board certification voluntarily complete a rigorous evaluation of their knowledge, skills, and experience.
-Non-time-limited certificates were issued prior to 1992 and do not require participation in Maintenance of Certification (MOC); however, the ABO encourages all board-certified ophthalmologists to renew their certificates and participate in the MOC program.
+Ophthalmologists who achieve board certification and voluntarily complete a rigorous evaluation of their knowledge, skills, and experience.
+Non-time-limited certificates were issued prior to 1992 and do not require participation in Continuing Certification; however, the ABO encourages all board-certified ophthalmologists to participate.

-Ophthalmologists who achieve board certification voluntarily complete a rigorous evaluation of their knowledge, skills, and experience.
+Ophthalmologists who achieve board certification and complete a rigorous evaluation of their knowledge, skills, and experience.
 Time-limited certificates were issued starting in 1992 and are valid for a period of 10 years.
-Board-certified ophthalmologists who hold time-limited certification are required to renew their certificates through participation in the Maintenance of Certification (MOC) program.
+Board-certified ophthalmologists who hold time-limited certification are required to renew their certificates through participation in Continuing Certification.

 Certified - Clinically Inactive

 Clinically Inactive ophthalmologists report having no direct patient care.
-These physicians may be retired from practice or presently working in administrative or research capacities.
-Despite no longer seeing patients, Clinically Inactive physicians remain board certified and have chosen to participate in the Maintenance of Certification (MOC) program in the areas of ophthalmic knowledge and skills.
-The ABO encourages patients to seek more information about an individual physician's practice history from the physician's state medical licensing board.
+Despite no longer seeing patients, Clinically Inactive physicians remain board certified and have chosen to participate in the Continuing Certification program in the areas of ophthalmic knowledge and skills.

 Certified - On Probation

-The American Board of Ophthalmology may place a diplomate’s certificate on probation for various reasons including, but not limited to, mirroring the action of the ophthalmologist’s state medical licensing board.
+The American Board of Ophthalmology may place a diplomate’s board certification on probation for various reasons including, but not limited to, mirroring the action of the ophthalmologist’s state medical licensing board.
 In such instances, a link to the state medical board is provided for further information.